 A: The partners or members of a company will need to agree on the expectations they have for their Partnership Representative and the desired scope of his or her authority.
 Then, they should amend their company’s governing documents, such as their partnership agreement or operating agreement, accordingly.
 In addition to providing for the appointment, removal and replacement of the Partnership Representative, they also should consider demanding timely notice to each partner or member of all IRS communications.
 Other considerations include requiring the Partnership Representative to make certain elections on behalf of the entity, or obligating the Partnership Representative to use his or her best efforts.
 Companies also may want to add certain indemnification provisions that bind the Partnership Representative to his or her duties with respect to an audit.
 Finally, and essentially, they must designate their Partnership Representative on their entity’s return each year.
 As the IRS isn’t bound by any partnership or operating agreement, if a company fails to make the designation on the return, the IRS may select a company’s Partnership Representative for them.

 Click to see full story – Budget act makes auditing partnerships easier, more efficient

-Click to see Erica K. Halley’s attorney profile
+Click to see Erica K. Blackstock’s attorney profile